 Can I stay overnight in Malana village?

-As of 2026, overnight stays in Malana have been restricted by the village council.
+As of 2026, overnight stays in Malana have been restricted by the village council since 2017.
 Day visits are allowed, but plan to return to Jari or Kasol before dark.
 Restaurants in the village remain open during the day.

 What is Malana famous for?

-Malana is famous for its ancient self-governance system (considered one of the oldest democracies), its unique customs including the no-touch rule, and the production of Malana Cream (hashish).
+Malana is famous for its ancient self-governance system (considered one of the oldest democracies), its unique customs including the no-touch rule, its own language Kanashi, and the production of Malana Cream (hashish).
 The village’s isolation and rich cultural heritage make it a unique destination in the Himalayas.

 What happens if I accidentally touch a villager in Malana?

 The villager will likely be upset and will need to take a ritualistic bath to purify themselves.
-The village council can impose a fine of Rs 2,500 to Rs 3,500.
+The village council can impose a fine, commonly reported to be in the range of Rs 2,500 to Rs 3,500, though this is not an official notified fee.
 This is not just a formality.
 The no-touch rule is deeply sacred to the Malanese people.
 Be very mindful of your movements.

 How many days should I spend on a Malana trip?